Premier League fixtures 2019/2020: TV schedule for all remaining games - by channel and free-to-air

 On top of all that, the Premier League top scorers battle rages on with Jamie Vardy, Danny Ings and Pierre-Emerick Aubameyang the main contenders for the prestigious gong.

+It’s promising to be quite the footballing feast on Sunday with 10 games spread across 10 channels via two broadcasters, and we’ve got all the info you need to keep track of it all.

-There are more free-to-air Premier League games on this week including offerings from Amazon Prime Video and the blossoming Pick TV channel by Sky, so take a look at the list below to work out your schedule for the week.
+There are more free-to-air Premier League games on this week, so take a look at the list below to work out your schedule for the weekend.

 Check out the full list of Premier League fixtures, times and channels for all remaining games in 2019/20.